 USS SENNET (SS-408)

 USS SENNET (SS-408) was a fleet submarine built in Portsmouth Naval Shipyard at Kittery, Maine and commissioned on 22 August 1944.
 She made four war patrols in the Pacific sinking 18,276 tons.
 On her fourth and last patrol, SENNET slipped through enemy minefields and penetrated the Sea of Japan earning the Navy Cross for her skipper and making all of her crew members of the "Mighty Mine Dodgers Society."
-After the war, SENNET participated in Admiral Byrd's third Antarctic Expedition, operated extensively in the Altlantic, Mediterranean, and Caribbean, and made two circumnavigations of South America during UNITAS IV and VIII.
-USS SENNET was decommissioned in Charleston, SC on 02 Decenber 1968 and sold for scrap 15 June 1973.
+After the war, SENNET participated in Admiral Byrd's third Antarctic Expedition, operated extensively in the Atlantic, Mediterranean, and Caribbean, and made two circumnavigations of South America during UNITAS IV and VIII.
+USS SENNET was decommissioned in Charleston, SC on 02 December 1968 and sold for scrap 15 June 1973.
 That's her military record, but there's much more to tell.

 and her crew